Pasch0/organizer/README.md

 # Usage

 After installed, Organizer has two commands.
-The both will be add to your ~/.bashrc during installation.
+The both will be added to your ~/.bashrc during installation.
 To start organizer just type:

 ```